Take the chapter quiz before and after you read this chapter.

 2-16 Should malnourished infants be immunised?

 Yes.
 Malnutrition (undernutrition) is not a contraindication to immunisation.
-Even children with severe malnutrition (kwashiorkor or marasmus) should be given the routine immunisations.
+Even children with severe acute malnutrition (kwashiorkor or marasmus) should be given the routine immunisations.
 Measles immunisation can be given when these children are admitted for care.
 The rest of the immunisation schedule must be started before discharge home.
 It is important to make sure that they will receive all the routine immunisations.

 2-17 Should small or sick newborn infants be immunised?